lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 See {{sec-cons-prefix}} for more information on the prefix.

 Domain:
-: A domain separator which is the DER encoding of the OID of the specific composite algorithm.
-The domain separator binds the signature to the specific composite algorithm.
-Domain separator values for each algorithm are listed in {{alg-parms}}.
+: A signature label which is the DER encoding of the OID of the specific composite algorithm.
+The signature label binds the signature to the specific composite algorithm.  signature label values for each algorithm are listed in {{alg-parms}}.

 len(ctx):
 : A single unsigned byte encoding the length of the context.